-If you choose to invest in Real Estate, you have two different options: REITs vs. Rental Properties.
+REITs vs. Rental Properties are the main options if you choose to invest in Real Estate.
 Let’s see which is better for you.

 Investing your money in the Real Estate sector is a good strategy: you can pursue your Financial Freedom by buying assets that generate a consistent cash flow.
 Adopting this strategy, you simply have to be patient and consistent, in order to increase your passive income over time by simply buying and owning multiple assets.